 • “ Reading is a code, and no matter who we are, each of us must somehow present print as a neural code that the brain can decipher.
 Functional imaging makes this process transparent, allowing scientists to watch and record the neural systems at work as children and adults attempt to transcribe letters into sounds.
 For most people this process is incredibly quick and smooth; it’s effortless.
 For others it is an entirely different story.
 Imaging provides the neurobiological-the physical-evidence of the difficulties dyslexic readers have in transforming this written code into the linguistic code that is the key to reading.” _ Sally Shaywitz, M.D. author of Overcoming Dyslexia

-An analogy of dyslexia is that a typical reader can make these brain connections like cruising down a clear highway with great speed and little effort.
-A person with dyslexia is driving a car in manual drive, going an alternative route, through rugged terrain, up hills and mountains, along bumpy roads, trying to arrive at the same destination.
-It is just that they take a more complicated route.
+An analogy for dyslexia compares typical reading to cruising down a clear highway with great speed and little effort.
+In contrast, a person with dyslexia is like someone driving a manual car through rugged terrain, taking an alternative route with hills and bumpy roads.
+Although they are trying to reach the same destination, their journey is more complicated and challenging.

 • The earliest clues involve mostly spoken language.
 The very first clue may be a delay in language.
 Once your child begins to speak, look for the following: